 Professor Menell has authored more than 100 articles and 15 books, including leading casebooks, intellectual property treatises, and research handbooks.
 He has also made substantial contributions to Nimmer on Copyright.
 Professor Menell’s monograph-length Brace Lecture, This American Copyright Life: Reflections on Re-equilibrating Copyright for the Internet Age, is published in the Journal of the Copyright Society of the U.S.A., Vol. 61, pp. 235-371 (2014).
 The Harvard Journal of Law & Technology featured Professor Menell’s monograph, Rise of the API Copyright Dead?: An Updated Epitaph for Copyright Protection of Network and Functional Features of Computer Software, Vol. 31, pp. 305-490, in its Spring 2018 Special Issue on software interface copyright.
 The California Law Review published Revisiting and Confronting the Federal Judiciary Capacity 'Crisis': Charting a Path for Federal Judiciary Reform (with Ryan Vacca) as the lead article for the June 2020 Symposium issue.
-In 2021, the Berkeley Technology Law Journal will be publishing a special issue on design patent law featuring Design Patent Law’s Identity Crisis (with Ella Padon-Corren) as the lead article.
+In 2021, the Berkeley Technology Law Journal published a special issue on design patent law featuring Design Patent Law’s Identity Crisis (with Ella Padon-Corren) as the lead article.

-Professor Menell has organized more than 50 intellectual property education programs for the Federal Judicial Center, including an annual multi-day program on “Intellectual Property in the Digital Age” since 1998.
+Professor Menell has organized more than 60 intellectual property education programs for the Federal Judicial Center, including an annual multi-day program on “Intellectual Property in the Digital Age” since 1998, and a webinar series.
 He is the lead author of the Patent Case Management Judicial Guide, a 1200 page treatise now in its third edition, published by the Federal Judicial Center for federal judges.
 Professor Menell has advised the U.S. Congress, federal agencies, state Attorneys General, and major technology and entertainment companies on a wide range of intellectual property and antitrust matters.
 Congress adopted Professor Menell’s proposal to immunize whistleblowers from trade secret liability in the Defend Trade Secret Act of 2016, 18 U.S.C. § 1833.
 See Peter S. Menell, Tailoring a Public Policy Exception to Trade Secret Protection, 105 California Law Review 1 (2017); Peter S. Menell, The Defend Trade Secrets Act Whistleblower Immunity Provision: A Legislative History, 1 Univ.
 Missouri Business, Entrepreneurship & Tax Review 397 (2017).
 Professor Menell has authored numerous amicus briefs on intellectual property issues.
 Professor Menell is a Member of the American Law Institute and serves as an Adviser to the Copyright Restatement Project.

 Throughout his career, Professor Menell has spearheaded efforts to address important public policy challenges through consensus-building projects.
 Most recently, he confronted controversies over patent eligibility and patent damages.
 See Final Report of the Berkeley Center for Law & Technology Section 101 Workshop: Addressing Patent Eligibility Challenges, Berkeley Technology Law Journal (forthcoming 2018) (with Jeffrey A. Lefstin and David O. Taylor); Final Report of the Berkeley Center for Law & Technology Patent Damages Workshop, 25 Texas Intellectual Property Law Journal 115 (2017) (with Stuart Graham, Carl Shapiro, and Timothy Simcoe).